bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 1. Generate query data (MSG1).
 2. Get the symmetric session key for the target friend.
 This is SSK1 for the original prober or SSK2 for the original responder.
 3. Encrypt MSG1 with the symmetric session key to generate EMSG1.
-The nonce is 1 larger than the last nonce used with this symmetric key (e.g. nonce of 2 if this is the first message to this friend after the probe/response).
 4. Send the query via unicast to the friend.

 When the friend receives a query, it does the following: